rust-lang/rfcs/text/0000-placement-traits.md

 # Alternatives
 [alternatives]: #alternatives

+## Get rid of Placer

+Instead of having a `Placer`, we could allow placing directly into `Place`s.
+Unfortunately, to allow expressions that may or may not be placed into (e.g.
+`map.entry(k) <- v`), the `Place` would have to allocate in `Place::pointer` instead of on construction to avoid allocating unnecessarily.
+This, in turn, means that the `Place` would have to manually keep track of whether or not it has allocated.
+Using a `Placer` allows us to store this in the type system itself which:

+1. Is less error prone.
+2. Is probably more optimizable.

+## Placer with an associated Owner

 Instead of making the `Placer` trait take `Owner` as a type argument, we could add the following default method to the `Allocator` trait: